Welchville, Baltimore, MD

 Last verified:

-Welchville Neighborhood Market Intelligence
+Welchville Neighborhood Overview

 Welchville is a quiet, residential neighborhood situated in the northwestern corner of Baltimore City, bordering Baltimore County.
 It is nestled between the larger communities of Howard Park to the east and Forest Park to the south, with the expansive Gwynns Falls/Leakin Park corridor forming a significant green boundary.
 Historically developed in the mid-20th century, Welchville is characterized by its tree-lined streets and a strong sense of community, offering a suburban-like feel within the city limits.